 The Runga comprise one of the Sudanic people groups living in Chad today.
-Most of the Runga are located in the southern part of the country, but another significant community of them live across the border in the neighboring Central African Republic.
+Most of the Runga are located in the southern part of the country, but another significant community live across the border in the neighboring Central African Republic.

 An early agricultural civilization grew up around the headwaters of the Niger River and gradually spread eastward across the entire breadth of the Sudan to the Nile Valley.
-However, as it spread northward to the edge of the Sahara Desert, it did not penetrate the area where the Negro inhabitants continued to live a nomadic life of hunting and gathering.
-Only as different varieties of crops were introduced by their northern neighbors did the Negro tribes, such as the Runga, begin to adopt agriculture.
+However, as it spread northward to the edge of the Sahara Desert, it did not penetrate the area where the inhabitants continued to live a nomadic life of hunting and gathering.
+Only as different varieties of crops were introduced by their northern neighbors did the tribes, such as the Runga, begin to adopt agriculture.

 Very little is known about the Runga in particular; thus, some assumptions have been made about their lifestyle and culture, based on groups either related to them or living nearby.